Terence225/zero_day/README.md

 24 Years of age

-Learning and uploading my projects here in hopes of collaborating with other people & or company to build and maintain a software
+Learning and uploading my projects here in hopes of collaborating with other individulas & or company to build and maintain a software

 This is my Zero_day repository.